 A Visit to Imperial Tea Court

-The interior of the Tea house is definitely a fun place for tea lovers to peruse, you’ll find teapots of many varieties, especially lots of yixing in different shapes and colors.
-Shown in this photo below is the counter, where you can buy loose leaf tea and your assorted Camellia Sinensis chotskies.
+Definitely a fun place for tea lovers to peruse, at the Imperial Tea Court you’ll find teapots of many varieties, especially lots of yixing in different shapes and colors.
+Shown in this photo below — the counter — where you can buy loose leaf tea and your assorted Camellia Sinensis chotskies.

 What goes better with Chinese food than Chinese tea?
 Offerings include dim sum, noodles, stews and some light snacks as shown in the menu here.
 I opted for the vegetarian teahouse spicy noodles, which have plenty of hot chiles and veggies.
 They were very tasty — but perhaps not the best choice of a dish when you’re trying to impress — slurping noodles is not exactly the essence of savoir-faire in many parts of the world.